 Information collected by Keystone Partners as part of the login/registration is NOT made accessible to the public, other users of the site or anyone not employed by Keystone Partners directly.
 This information is held in strict confidence and can be removed at your request at any time.

 Your personal information is used to communicate with you about your account and to provide you with information related to Keystone Partners services.
-We may use your contact information in order to send you email or other communications regarding updates to the Keystone Partners Websites, such as new career opportunities which may be of interest to you.
+We may use your contact information in order to send you email or other communications regarding updates to the Sites, such as new career opportunities which may be of interest to you.
 The nature and frequency of these messages will vary depending upon the information we have about you.

 You have the option to elect to receive additional communications, and information including without limitation free informational newsletters from Keystone Partners relating to topics that may be of special interest to you.
 You always have the option, however, to tell us not to share your personal information with other Keystone Partners Companies or to exclude you from offers for other products or services.